 2. Smith & Wesson SW-22 Victory

-The Smith & Wesson SW-22 Victory is another Ruger Standard style pistol and is about the same size as the Ruger Mark IV.
+The Smith & Wesson SW-22 Victory is another Ruger Standard-style pistol that’s about the same size as the Ruger Mark IV.
+It boasts a 5.5-inch match-grade interchangeable barrel, contributing to its overall length of 9.3 inches.
+However, it does have a slightly heavier weight of 36 ounces compared to the Mark IV.

-It also comes with two 10-round magazines.
-There are finger cuts in the bottom of the grip for easy magazine removal, though the magazine tends to drop free anyway.
+With the SW-22 Victory, you’ll receive two 10-round magazines.
+The grip features finger cuts at the bottom to facilitate easy magazine removal, although the magazine tends to drop free effortlessly.

 Key Specifications: